Explore the coral reefs in Maldives.

 Swim, snorkel or kayak above reefs that shelter large-mouthed groupers, brightly coloured parrotfish and the occasional moray eel.
 Watch closely for the unmistakable shape of the spotted eagle ray or try to spot a giant clam, the world’s largest bivalve.
 Count the anemones, starfish and sea urchins.
 Look for butterflyfish nibbling on coral.
 Follow a school of damselfish across the reef.

-In 1998 more than 90 percent of shallow coral reefs in the Maldives died when El Niño raised sea temperatures by 4°C. It was enough to stress the coral and to release the microscopic algae that give them their kaleidoscopic colours, so the reef bleached.
-The coral has regenerated significantly since suffering from the bleaching event; however future temperature fluctuations threaten its survival.
+In 1998, more than 90 percent of shallow coral reefs in the Maldives died when El Niño raised sea temperatures by 4°C. The coral has regenerated significantly since suffering from the bleaching event; however future temperature fluctuations threaten its survival.

 Anantara’s coral reef adoption programme launched in 2010 to accelerate regeneration and strengthen our surrounding reef ecosystem.
 In the years since, the project has continued to evolve and expand, while always allowing guests to leave a positive mark on the reefs by sharing in our efforts.

-Many of Anantara’s guests love joining in the reef creation project by adopting a coral frame.
-Three different frame sizes are available for adoption:
+Many of Anantara’s guests love joining in the reef creation project by adopting a coral.
+Three different sizes are available for adoption: